videni/awesome-rust-web-app/README.md

 * [x] Using Postgresql instead of MySQL

   Sorry I don't use MySQL, uuid is internally handled by Postgresql, I need a way to create the id for an entity before persisting it into database.
-* Rollback after integration test
+* Rollback transactino for functional test
 * Repository for database operations
 * Model for business logic
 * JWT Authentication